codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

-## (Helm install Hybrid GitOps) Upgrade GitOps Runtimes
+## (Helm Hybrid GitOps) Upgrade GitOps Runtimes

 Upgrade provisioned Hybrid GitOps Runtimes to install critical security updates, get new functionality, and the latest versions of all components.
-Upgrade a provisioned Hybrid Runtime by running a silent upgrade or through the GitOps CLI wizard.
+The upgrade procedure differs depending on whether the GitOps Runtime has been configured as an Argo CD application or not:
+* Argo CD GitOps Runtimes: Runtimes configured as Argo CD applications need to be u, yo need to manually update the version in the Helm chart located in the Shared Configuration Repository.
+* Non-Argo CD GitOps Runtimes: If the Run have been configured
 If you have managed clusters for Hybrid GitOps Runtimes, upgrading the Runtime automatically updates runtime components within the managed cluster as well.

 >The `Update Available!
 Notification` in the List View's Version column indicates that a newer version of the Runtime, Helm chart, or both are available.